Efrem Zimbalist Jr.: The F.B.I. television series

-Apart from 77 Sunset Strip, Zimbalist was most widely known for his starring role as Inspector Lewis Erskine in the Quinn Martin television production The F.B.I., which premiered on September 19, 1965, and aired its final episode on September 8, 1974.
+Apart from 77 Sunset Strip, Zimbalist was most widely known for his starring role as Inspector Lewis Erskine in the Quinn Martin television production The F.B.I., which premiered on September 19, 1965, and aired its final episode on April 28, 1974.
 Zimbalist was generous in his praise of producer Martin and of his own experience starring in the show.
 Those who worked with him were equally admiring of the star's professionalism and likable personality.

-Zimbalist maintained a strong personal relationship with F.B.I. director J. Edgar Hoover, who requested that the show be technically accurate and portray his agents in the best possible light, and he insisted actors playing F.B.I. employees undergo a background check.
-Zimbalist subsequently spent a week in contact with Hoover in Washington, D.C. and at the F.B.I.
-Academy in Quantico, Virginia.
+Zimbalist maintained a strong personal relationship with FBI director J. Edgar Hoover, who requested that the show be technically accurate and portray his agents in the best possible light, and he insisted actors playing FBI employees undergo a background check.
+Zimbalist subsequently spent a week in contact with Hoover in Washington, D.C., and at the FBI Academy in Quantico, Virginia.
 The men remained mutual admirers for the rest of Hoover's life.
-Hoover held up Zimbalist as a model for F.B.I. employees' personal appearance.
+Hoover held up Zimbalist as a model for FBI employees' personal appearance.

-The Society of Former Special Agents of the Federal Bureau of Investigation honored the character of Lewis Erskine in 1985 with a set of retired credentials, and on June 8, 2009 FBI Director Robert Mueller presented Zimbalist with a plaque honoring him for his work on the series.
+The Society of Former Special Agents of the Federal Bureau of Investigation honored the character of Lewis Erskine in 1985 with a set of retired credentials, and on June 8, 2009, FBI Director Robert Mueller presented Zimbalist with a plaque honoring him for his work on the series.

 The show was revived in the 1980s as Today's FBI starring Mike Connors.